tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/dn28591-ultra-marathon-runners-brains-shrunk-while-racing-across-europe/](https://www.newscientist.com/article/dn28591-ultra-marathon-runners-brains-shrunk-while-racing-across-europe/)

--  They found that the runners cartilage seemed to degrade during the first 2500 km of the race.
+-  They found that the runners’ cartilage seemed to degrade during the first 2500 km of the race.
-But after that distance  around 60 marathons  the cartilage seemed to recover
+But after that distance – around 60 marathons – the cartilage seemed to recover

 - brains seemed to temporarily shrink in size by 6 per cent over the course of the race